anandpol98/Image-Denoising-using-DNN/README.md

 Batch Normalization has following merits:
 > It helps to deal with Internal Covariate Shift problem.
-> Provides fast training and better performance,
+> Provides fast training and better performance.

 3 .ipynb files are attached.